-The driver can choose between three different levels of steering force for road responsiveness or steering sensitivity in the menu system MY CAR (p.
+The driver can choose between three different levels of steering force for road responsiveness or steering sensitivity in the menu system MY CAR, MY CAR (p.
 108):

-Once there, search for Steering force level and select Low, Medium or High.
+Once there, search for Steering wheel force and select Low, Medium or High.